cedricss/server-monitor/Tutorial-Part-1.md

-# Server Monitor - Opa Tutorial Part 1 #
+# Dropbox-as-a-Database, application Tutorial, Part 1 #

-Yesterday, the [Dropbox-as-a-Database](http://blog.opalang.org/2012/10/dropbox-as-database.html) article raised a lot of positive comments, in particular on [Hacker News](http://news.ycombinator.com/item?id=4723087) and Twitter.
+Yesterday, our [Dropbox-as-a-Database](http://blog.opalang.org/2012/10/dropbox-as-database.html) blog post raised a lot of positive comments, in particular on [Hacker News](http://news.ycombinator.com/item?id=4723087) and Twitter.
 To get an idea of the DaaD concept, I created a [demo application](http://server-monitor.herokuapp.com) using this new database back-end.

 The demo arousing much interest, we decided not stop here!
 Today, we are introducing a 4 episodes tutorial to cover all steps of the creation of this application.
 If you can't wait for the 4 episodes then have a look at the [commits](https://github.com/cedricss/server-monitor/commits/master): as you can see, it's really a one-day app!

 <a href="http://server-monitor.herokuapp.com/resources/img/screenshot.png"><img src="http://server-monitor.herokuapp.com/resources/img/screenshot.png"/></a>

-At the end of this 4 episodes tutorial, you will be able to:
+The tutorial will walk you through:

-- create an application View using the native support of HTML in Opa,
+- create the application View (with HTML templates),
-- add event handlers, without thinking about where is running the code thanks to Opa automatic client/server code dispatcher,
+- add event handlers (and play with client/server magic),
-- configure a http server and a database in a single file,
+- configure the application (within the app),
-- interact with the DOM using some of the features enhancements Opa provided on top of JavaScript,
+- interact with the DOM (JavaScript on steroids),
 - parse user inputs and urls,
-- discover some of the languages aspects like modules,  recursive functions, records, block notations, types and pattern matching,
+- use modules, recursive functions, records, block notations, types and pattern matching,
 - use the Opa path notation to handle data stored in a MongoDB database,
 - switch from a MongoDB database to a Dropbox one.